Centre for Advanced Welsh & Celtic Studies

 Acknowledged as the international leader in this field of literary and cultural study, CREW has developed an extensive programme of teaching and research.
 Scholarly work ranges across a wide number of disciplines, including cultural history, visual culture, transatlantic connections, postcolonial studies and medieval studies.

 Click here to visit CREW’s pages.

-The Welsh Books Council
+Books Council of Wales

-The Welsh Books Council is a national body, funded by the Welsh Government, which provides a focus for the publishing industry in Wales.
+The Books Council of Wales is a national body, funded by the Welsh Government, which provides a focus for the publishing industry in Wales.
 It provides a number of specialist services (in the fields of editing, design, marketing and distribution) with a view to improving standards of book production and publication in both Welsh and English.
 It also distributes grants to publishers.
 The Books Council actively promotes reading and literacy in Wales.

-Click here to visit the WBC’s pages.
+Click here to visit the BCW’s pages.

 UWP has published books with the support of the following Universities, and gratefully acknowledges their support: